DamienG1984/EWD-SaveMySeat-FE/ReadMe.md

 + I also added a seat icon to the tab in the Browser

 ###Independent learning.

 For my app i researched custom filters, creating a drop down list filter.
 I also looked into user registration with no server side but was unable to get this working in time.
+I learned how to make changes to the bootstrap menu bar so it closes on user select when viewing on mobile devices, i was also able to change the colour of the menu bar and hyperlinks.

 [image1]: ./Model.png
 [image2]: ./Design.png